qmsk/esp/README.md

 ## Flash Button

-The FLASH button on GPIO0 is used to trigger a config reset.
+The FLASH button on GPIO0 is used to trigger config mode or a config reset.

+Press the FLASH button briefly until the USER LED starts flashing, and release to enter configuration mode.
+The UART0 console will be activated if stopped, which will block any I2S output.

-Press and hold FLASH button for >5s until the USER LED stops flashing, and the system restarts.
+Press and hold FLASH button for >5s until the USER LED stops flashing, and the system will reset the configuration and restart.

-If the FLASH button is held pressed at boot, the configuration will not be loaded, and the Alert LED will flash slowly.
+If the FLASH button is held pressed at app boot, the configuration will not be loaded, and the Alert LED will flash slowly to indicate that the default configuration is active.
+Note that this only applies on a soft reset, if the FLASH button is held at power reset, the bootloader will enter UART flashing mode.

 ## CLI